Image: Shutterstock

 1. What is the hardest stage of grief to go through?

 There is no hard or easy stage of grief after a breakup.
-Each individual experiences every stage in a different way.
+Each individual experiences every stage in a different way and may feel helpless at times.
 So try to stay in touch with your friends and family while grieving and know when to ask for help.

 2. How long does each stage of grief last?

 There is no fixed period for grieving.
-One individual may go through the phases of mourning swiftly, while others may take months or even years to do so.
+One individual may go through the phases of mourning swiftly, while others may feel blue for a very long time and take months or even years to pass the phase.

 3. Does everyone grieve after a breakup?